The NewYorker Magazine

 Credit: Alex Welsh for The New York Times

-Kathy Suder accompanied by her former partner, Timothy Potts, Director of J. Paul Getty Museum, attend "FAME" exhibition at the ESMOA Museum where her work, Get Up! from her KNOCKOUT Series, was exhibited.
+Kathy Suder accompanied by her partner, Timothy Potts, Director of J. Paul Getty Museum, attend "FAME" exhibition at the ESMOA Museum where her work, Get Up! from her KNOCKOUT Series, was exhibited.
 September, 2013

 "“Get up” is my favorite painting that I own.
 It motivates me every day and reminds me to “get back up”.
 We are all knocked down every now and then…it is critical we learn how to bounce back!
 It is one of my most prized possessions!!!"